Rainbow-Dreamer/musicpy_dev/mplang/mplang official documentation.md

 end
 ```

-### sampler
+### daw
-Note that for channels, you must start with `channel number` to construct each channel of the sampler, the index is 1-based.
+Note that for channels, you must start with `channel number` to construct each channel of the daw, the index is 1-based.
 ```
-define sampler current
+define daw current
 num: 3
 name: example song
 bpm: 150